Highlights of Northern Portugal

 Spend the night in a comfortable city centre hotel before making your onward journey.

 Make your way to the charming riverside town of Ponte de Lima.
-When you check into your hotel, you will receive your Welcome Kit, which contains all the information you need to fully enjoy this self-guided walking holiday in the Peneda-Gerês National Park including documents and equipment.
+When you check into your hotel, you will receive your Welcome Kit, which contains all the information, including documents and equipment, you need to fully enjoy this self-guided walking holiday in the Peneda-Gerês National Park.

 Choose from one of the town’s many excellent restaurants and enjoy tasty local cuisine with a glass or two of vinho verde wine.